ArjunaCluster/ArjunaUsers/about/hardware.md

 User data stored on Arjuna is **NOT** backed up, users are responsible for backing up their data.
 We recommend using [`rclone`](https://rclone.org) to regularly transfer data from Arjuna to an alternate location.
+See [Data Backup] for guidance on this.

+[Data Backup]: ../getting_started/data_backup.html